kevgleeson78/Gesture-Based-UI-Project/README.md

         // for the different possible values the ace can have either a one or eleven. for (int i = 0; i < aces; i++)
         {
-            // check if the the current score is less than or equal to 21 if (total+11 <= 21)
+            // check if the current score is less than or equal to 21 if (total+11 <= 21)
             {
                 // Ace == 11 if above condition is true